RoyNoymanW/order-custom-action/README.md

 ## Step 2 | Test the app

+The app creation process installs the app on your chosen development site.
+However, there is still some configuration required before your app will function.

 ### Install the Wix Stores app

 This app makes calls to the Wix eCommerce [Orders API](https://dev.wix.com/docs/sdk/backend-modules/ecom/orders/setup) to retrieve the latest orders made in the site’s store.
 Before you test this app on your development site, install the [Wix Stores app](https://www.wix.com/app-market/wix-stores) to [add the Wix eCommerce platform’s functionality](https://dev.wix.com/docs/rest/business-solutions/e-commerce/wix-e-commerce-platform-handbook/get-started/installation) to your site.